akka/akka/docs/src/main/paradox/scala/http/routing-dsl/index.md

 @@snip [FileUploadExamplesSpec.scala](../../../../../test/scala/docs/http/scaladsl/server/FileUploadExamplesSpec.scala) { #simple-upload }

-You can transform the uploaded files as they arrive rather than storing then in a temporary file as in the previous example.
+You can transform the uploaded files as they arrive rather than storing them in a temporary file as in the previous example.
 In this example we accept any number of `.csv` files, parse those into lines and split each line before we send it to an actor for further processing: